JackBlake-zkq/free-mc-hosting-in-gh-workflow/README.md

 ### Step 2: Ngrok

-Next, [sign up for ngrok](https://dashboard.ngrok.com/signup) and save your authtoken for the next step.
+Next, [sign up for ngrok](https://dashboard.ngrok.com/signup) and save your auth token for the next step.

 ### Step 3: GitHub